vanzonr/rarray/tutorial.md

 passing `ra::MISSING::DEFAULT` as the second argument to the `fill` method.

-The fill methods cannot change the shape of the rarray, but another method, `form`, can.
+The fill methods do not change the shape of the exisiting rarray, but another method, `form`, does.
 The following code creates the same rarrays `a` and `b` as above, but uses the `form` method:
 ```cpp
 #include <rarray>